gitjuli94/SuspiciousChat/README.md

 ## FLAW 5: Security Logging and Monitoring Failures

 ### Problem
 The application does not log login attempts, including failed attempts.
 This omission allows attackers to brute-force credentials without being detected, as no evidence of their attempts is captured.
+Without proper logging, it is difficult for administrators to detect suspicious activity or respond to potential attacks.
+Logging failed login attempts can serve as an early warning system to identify potential brute force attacks or unauthorized access attempts.

 ### Fix
 Implement a logging mechanism for login attempts using a custom Django model  FailedLoginAttempt.
 This model stores the following: